-- (a) Employees, other than casual Employees, are entitled to four weeks' paid annual leave per annum. - (b) Leave accrues progressively during a year of service and accumulates from year to year. - (c) Annual Leave is exclusive of the Public Holidays provided for in this Agreement. - (d) Entitlements for part-time Employees will be calculated on a pro rata basis.
+- (a) Employees, other than casual Employees, are entitled to four weeks' paid annual leave per annum. - (b) Leave accrues progressively during a year of service and accumulates from year to year. - (c) Entitlements for part-time Employees will be calculated on a pro rata basis.